Traidcraft-Exchange/Code-for-Campaigns/README.md

-# Campaign Scripts
+# Code to help with campaigns

-Javascript scripts to help us with campaigns
+This is mainly for Campaignion but could be useful in other places like Squarespace too